thingsSDK/guides.thingssdk.com/thingssdk_cli/index.md

 __thingsSDK CLI__ is a tool to help professional JavaScript developers build IoT projects in a familiar way.

-Projects created by thingsSDK CLI are set up to use the Espruino JavaScript runtime.
+Projects created by thingsSDK CLI are set up to use the Espruino JavaScript runtime on the IoT device.

 ## Installation